Stress on the mind: how stress affects the brain

 Supporting your body and brain with vitamins and minerals for burnout recovery.

 Chronic stress is an epidemic, and it affects all of us in different ways.
-While you can’t always fully escape stress, you can learn to recognize where you are in these five stages and take back control of your emotional response.
+While you can’t always fully escape stress, you can learn to recognise where you are in these five stages and take back control of your emotional response.

 Stress impairs your cognitive performance.
 Let your braincare supplement work in tandem with your holistic approach to stress.
 The Smart Supplement contains 20 powerful vitamins, minerals, and nutrients that boost cognition and improve learning, focus and memory, while also supporting stress recovery and burnout prevention.